Jump to main content

 • Critical Management Studies

-• Diffusion and implementation of management concepts
+• Dissemination and implementation of management concepts

-• Alternative forms of organizations
+• Alternative forms of organization

 • Learning, change, and professionalization of organizations